webix-hub/docs/data/api/ui.datatable_resizesubview.md

 @params:

-- id		string/number			the id of the item
+- id		id			the id of the item